Harpreet-Singh3951/sample-project/README.md

 The purpose of this repository is to show only Sample PHP Code of a project<br>
-The project is a Website of GYM<br>
-which have admin, trainers and users.
+The project is a Website of GYM which contains admin, trainers and users.